johndharrison/bmproxy/tests/README.md

 ### Tests for bmproxy

-The tests are run assumming a browser mob proxy server is running on port 9090 and accepts proxies on: Proxy Port Range: 39500-39999.
+The tests are run assumming a BrowserMob proxy server is running on port 9090 and accepts proxies on: Proxy Port Range: 39500-39999.

 To facilitate TRAVIS testing we run a BMP server via a Docker container: